 In support of James Duke's original vision, the Duke University School of Nursing has maintained a commitment to achieving excellence.
 Since the first nursing students were admitted to a three-year diploma program in 1931, the school has remained on the forefront of nursing education, practice, and research.
 Historically, the school has been a healthcare leader, first awarding baccalaureate degrees in 1938, establishing the Bachelor of Science in Nursing degree in 1953 and initiating one of the first nursing graduate programs in 1958.
 Today, while offering the Accelerated Bachelor of Science in Nursing degree, the Master of Science degree, the Post-Master's Certificate, and two doctoral programs (the Doctor of Nursing Practice (DNP) and the PhD program), the School of Nursing remains a national leader in nursing education.
-Duke University School of Nursing (DUSON) has risen to seventh place in the 2012 US News and World Report rankings of graduate schools of nursing in the United States.
-In the previous ranking, released in 2007, DUSON had been rated 15th.
+Duke University School of Nursing (DUSON) ranks seventh in the 2012 US News and World Report rankings of graduate schools of nursing in the United States.
 Several specialties within the Master of Science in Nursing program are also highly rated in the U.S News and World Report rankings.
-DUSON's pediatric nursing specialty ranks 5th nationally, the adult nurse practitioner and gerontology specialties each ranks 10th, and the nurse anesthesia program ranks 11th.
-More than 730 students are now enrolled across DUSON's four innovative degree programs (ABSN, MSN, DNP, and PhD).
+DUSON's pediatric nursing specialty ranks 5th nationally, the adult nurse practitioner and gerontology specialties each rank 10th, and the nurse anesthesia (CRNA) program ranks 11th.
+Over 800 students are now enrolled across DUSON's innovative degree (ABSN, MSN, DNP, PhD) and certificate programs.
 Many programs are now available online and are meeting the needs of students in remote geographic locations in the U.S. and in sites around the world.